fru/btld-template/literate/0-state.md

 ## Other Frameworks

 Other frameworks have their own approaches.
-For example, JQuery was often used to keep data in the DOM as long as possible and treated it as the single source of truth.
-React, on the other hand, uses a virtual DOM and compares two versions to detect changes.
-Angular 2 efficiently re-evaluates expressions used in components.
+For example, React uses a virtual DOM and compares two versions to detect changes.
+Angular 2 re-evaluates expressions used in components and improves performence with VM inline caching.
 Vue 2 uses a reactive system that watches the properties accessed during rendering using getters and setters provided by Object.defineProperty().

 However, when dealing with deeply nested data, these approaches can present challenges.